jenting/longhorn/enhancements/20210525-async-pull-backups.md

 With over 1k backup volumes and over 1k backups under pretty high network latency (700-800ms per operation) from longhorn manager to the remote backup target:

-- Create a single cluster with 2 volumes (vol-A and vol-B).
+- Test basic backup and restore operations.
    1. The user configures the remote backup target S3 (s3://backupbucket@us-east-1/).
    2. The user creates two backups on vol-A and vol-B.
    3. The user can see the backup volume for vol-A and vol-B in Backup GUI.